Chinese Graduate Profiles

 Employment:

 “Step out of the comfort zone.
-Be brave to network with people with a different background.
-Be open-minded. .”Wanjun Qiu
+Be brave and network with people from different backgrounds.
+Be open-minded.”Wanjun Qiu

 Academic Program: